utdata/rwdir/docs/02-intro.md

 This will open a new window and show you the "pretty" notebook that we are building.

 Preview is a little different than *Knit*, which runs all the code, then creates the new knitted HTML document.
 It's **Knit to HMTL** that you'll want to do before turning in your assignments.
+That is explained below.

 ### The toolbar